 - You are less than halfway through your auto term loan

-So do you want to find the most coverage options available to you in just one minute or less?
+Do you want to find the most coverage options available to you in just one minute or less?
 Get Jerry.
 Jerry is an intelligent ai-based insurance shopping and broker app that is totally free to use.

 No long forms.
 No calling around.
 No hard work.
 Just savings.
 The average Jerry user saves $879 a year on car insurance.

-How to get the best insurance settlement
+How to get the best totaled car insurance payout

 Here are some tips to increase your chances of walking away from your claim with a favorable outcome.